-Repairing a melted John Deere plastic gas tank – An interesting case study that affirms how and how well PTFE Tech-Patches work.
+Repairing a melted John Deere plastic gas tank – A case study that affirms how well PTFE Tech-Patches work.

 In the recent past, John Deere had a problem with one of their models.
 In their design, John Deere placed their HDPE gas tank too close to the hydraulic system.
-Often, the heat generated by the hydraulic system would melt a section of the gas tank.
-Was contacted by a tractor owner that wanted to know if the he could repair the damaged area with a PTFE Tech-Patch.
-We said, “Yes, he could”, so he purchased a PTFE Tech Patch kit.
+Heat generated by the hydraulic system would often melt a section of the gas tank.
+We were contacted by a tractor owner that wanted to know if the he could repair the damaged area with a PTFE Tech-Patch.
+We said, “Absolutely”, so he purchased our PTFE Tech Patch kit.

 After he raised the gas tank two inches, the owner easily applied the PTFE Tech-Patch onto the damaged area.
-Unfortunately, even with the added distance, the heat melted the patch and SOME of the adhesive.
-Gasoline was dripping through the patch, while the PTFE patch remained bonded to the poly tank.
-To understand that statement, we have to explain how our PTFE Tech-Patches work.
+Unfortunately, even with the added distance, the heat melted the patch.
+Gasoline was dripping through the patch, while the patch remained bonded to the poly tank.
+To understand we have to explain how our PTFE Tech-Patches work.
 PTFE patches are flexible.
 Teflon is not.
-Why our PTFE patches are flexible is that the PTFE is woven.
-That weave leaves a way for the gasoline to excape, as happened on this case study.
+PTFE patches are flexible because they are woven.
+That weave and excessive heat created the ideal conditions for failure.

-However, the majority of the patch remained bonded to the HDPE tank.
-Why?
-Our SI adhesives are also impervious to all types and grades of gasoline and diesel fuels.
-In addition, the heat range of the bond exceeded the heat that melted the patch material, which is fluorosilicone and the SI adhesive which melts at about 280 degrees F. Fluorosilicone (FVMQ) melts at about 440 degrees F. The question that leaps out is how and why the PTFE remained bonded to the poly tank with an adhesive that “normally fails” at 280 degrees F?
+The majority of the patch remained bonded to the HDPE tank.
+How?
+Tech-Bond SI adhesives are impervious to all types and grades of gasoline and diesel fuels.
+The heat exceeded the Patch design limit and melted the patch material.
+Fluorosilicone melts at 440 degrees F. Our SI adhesives normally melt at 280 degrees F. The question is how and why the PTFE remained bonded to the poly tank with an adhesive that normally fails at 280 degrees F?

 Answer.
 The Process.
-Our SI adhesives are monomers.
-Polymers like PTFE, like HDPE are simply a string or repeating monomers.
-What the Process does is to create a sustained chemical reaction where the monomer of the adhesive becomes part of the molecular structure between the FVMQ and the PTFE.
-When that happens the monomer takes on the characteristics of the poly’s being bonded.
+Tech-Bond SI adhesives are monomers.
+Polymers like PTFE, like HDPE are a string of repeating monomers.
+The Tech-Bond Process creates a sustained chemical reaction where the monomer of the adhesive becomes part of the molecular structure between the Fluorosilicone and the PTFE.
+When that occurs, the monomer takes on the molecular characteristics of the bonded polys.

-Final result: When our client put on a third patch along accompanied by a heat shield, the patch worked perfectly.
-The patches, applied properly, have always worked and there has not been a failure of the patch.
+Final result: When our client put on a third patch accompanied by a heat shield, the patch worked.
+The patches, applied properly, simply work.

 Both the Polymer Bonding Process and Tech-Patches are new technologies.
 But our reviews confirm that both technologies are very effective.
-Simply put, they always work.
-Once your a customer, we would appreciate if you would leave a Google review.
+They simply work.
+Once you’re a customer, we would appreciate if you would leave a Google review.
 Link below.
 Thank you.

 Write a Google Review & thank you for being a customer.

-Working with polyurethane, we developed the Polymer Bonding Process (Process) for bonding polymers in November of 2016.
-Recognition of the value in being able to bond polymers was immediate.
-So was the skepticism.
+Working with polyurethane, Tech-Bond developed the Polymer Bonding Process (Process) for bonding polymers in November of 2016.
+Recognition of the value in being able to bond polymers was immediate, so was the skepticism.
 Would the bond last?
 What polymers does the Process work on?
 Does the Process work to bond polymers to other materials?
 In the years since, we answered every question in the affirmative.
-With the Process you can bond any polymer to itself, to any other polymer and to almost any other substrate.
-As important fact is that bonds created by the Process are permanent.
+With the Process you can bond any polymer to itself, to any other polymer and to almost any other material.
+The important fact is that bonds created by the Process are permanent.
 Everyone who has tried has had success in bonding polymers or fixing their broken plastic piece.
 Everyone!
-That is why we have not refunded a dime under our money back guarantee.
+That is why we have not had to refund anyone under our money back guarantee.
 Fluorosilicone (FVMQ) has excellent resistance to standard fuels, but high octanes gasolines can impact fluorosilicone.
 In addition to being impervious to standard fuels, PTFE (Teflon) has excellent resistance to the additives, benzene, xylene, etc., that increase octane rating.
 For the PTFE patches, we developed a process that bonded Teflon tape to the fluorosilicone.
 The Process does a superb job of bonding the PTFE to HDPE (plastic) tanks.
 Almost the same core chemistry bonds the patches to metal gas tanks.
-Note: We developed PTFE Tech-Patches for repairing gas tanks and they do a wonderful job.
+We developed PTFE Tech-Patches for repairing gas tanks and they do a wonderful job.
 PTFE patches will also have a very high stress rating.
 We expect the psi to be exceed 240, so PTFE will be the patch of choice for large volume tanks and pipes under pressure.
 Stay tuned for the test results.